digitalinteraction/gecotoolbox.io/site/about.md

 # About

-The toolbox is a collection of online services that allow communities take advantage of free to use technologies.
+The toolbox is a collection of online services that allow communities to take advantage of free to use technologies.
 It has been designed to help commons organisations carry out the tasks they currently struggle with.

-All of the technologies are open source, which means that that have been publicly developed by communities to help other communities.
+All of the technologies are open-source, which means that that have been publicly developed by communities to help other communities.
 The toolbox packages this software, which often needs to be set up individually, into a service called the 'gE.CO toolbox'.
-All of the individuals in an organisation can be invited to your group’s own toolbox, allowing you to use all of the software services together.
+All of the individuals in an organisation can be invited to your group's personalised toolbox, allowing you to use all of the software services together.
 The technologies are provided for free, and you can retain the information generated through the technologies and will remain completely private.